365businessdev/docs/docs/en-us/365-business-sanction-screen/sanction-screen-whatis.md

----
-title: What is Sanction Screening?
+# What is Sanction Screening?
----

 Sanction screening is a process in which companies check their business partners, debtors, employees, and transactions against national and international sanction lists.
 These lists contain individuals, organizations, and countries that have been sanctioned due to illegal activities, terrorism, or other threats.

 ## Monitored Risks